Understanding Your Pay Statement

 - Business Unit: The code for your business unit

 - Advice #: The check number.
-It will show zero if you have direct deposit.

 - Advice Date: Date your check was issued.

 - Pay Group: The duration of your annual employment

 - Pay Begin Date: First day of the pay period for this pay statement